enriicola/high-performance-clowns/hw1/report/report.md

 hihihihhi
 ```
 After a deep analysis, we concluded that the possible vectorization optimizations are negligible.
-Indeed, in the context of this laboratory, we did not notice any vectorization issues (i.e. loop carried dependencies, Read after Write).
+Indeed, in the context of this laboratory, we did not notice any vectorization issues (i.e. loop carried dependencies, Read after Write...).

 # Optimizations 🛤️